The Policy covers the following domains owned and managed by Mediahawk:

 (d) the legal bases of the processing.

 2.2 We may process data about your use of our website and services “usage data”.
-The usage data may include your IP address, geographical location, browser type and version, operating system, referral source, length of visit, page views and website navigation paths, as well as information about the timing, frequency and pattern of your service use.
+The usage data may include your IP address, geographical location, browser type and version, operating system, referral source, length of visit, page views, form fills, live chat interactions, document downloads and website navigation paths, as well as information about the timing, frequency and pattern of your service use.
 The source of the usage data is our own analytics tracking system.
 This usage data may be processed for the purposes of analysing the use of the website and services.
 The legal basis for this processing is consent OR our legitimate interests, namely monitoring and improving our website and services.

 2.3 We may process your account data “account data”.
 The account data may include your name and email address, company information including address, telephone numbers, registration details.
 The source of the account data is you or your employer.
 The account data may be processed for the purposes of operating our website, providing our services, ensuring the security of our website and services, maintaining back-ups of our databases and communicating with you.
 The legal basis for this processing is consent OR our legitimate interests, namely the proper administration of our website and business OR the performance of a contract between you and us and/or taking steps, at your request, to enter into such a contract.